-AMR Slot: The Audio Modem Riser (AMR) slot can be used to insert an AMR card.
+CNR Slot: This slot can be used to insert a Communications Networking Riser card.

-Before installing an expansion card, check the documentation for the card carefully.
-If the card is not Plug and Play, you may have to manually configure the card before installation.
+- Before installing an expansion card, check the documentation for the card carefully.
+If the card is not Plug and Play, you may have to manually configure the card before installation. - Remove the blanking plate from the slot in the system case that corresponds to the expansion slot that you are going to use.

-- 2. Remove the blanking plate from the slot in the system case that corresponds to the expansion slot that you are going to use. - 3.
-Install the edge connector of the add-in card into the expansion slot.
+- 3. Install the edge connector of the add-in card into the expansion slot.
 Press down quite firmly to ensure that the edge connector is correctly seated in the slot. - 4.
 Secure the metal bracket of the card in the empty slot in the system case with a screw. - 5.
 For some add-in cards, for example graphics adapters and network adapters, you have to install drivers and software before you can begin using the add-in card.

-The following illustration shows how to insert an AMR card:
+The following illustration shows how to insert an ACR card: